 If you don’t have a deep fryer, and I don’t, I recommend using a cast iron fryer.
 It has deep walls which is perfect for containing and oil threatening to splatter over, and the heavy nature of cast iron is perfect for maintaining a steady temperature.
 All of my deep frying is done exclusively in this.

 The links on this page may be affiliate links.
-Any purchases made through these links helps support FoxValleyFoodie.com without any additional costs to you.
+Any purchases made through these links help support FoxValleyFoodie.com without any additional costs to you.

 - 16 oz String Cheese